 A ponytail with a twist.
 This DIY Braided up ponytail tutorial is by Crowned K. Feed in braids are the new sensation because they look more natural than the traditional braids.
 You remember those thick ass knots at the beginning of the braid Braided up ponytails are perfect for any occasion.
-Since this style is not like your traditional braids, you will notice less tension to your hair.
+Since this style is not like your traditional braids, you will notice less tension in your hair.
 Watch this detailed tutorial on how to recreate your own braided up ponytail at home.

 5. Tribal Braids

 You have seen this style growing up but now it has a new twist, a new name; Tribal Braids.
-All the braids listed so far are feed in braids style.
-Feed in braids are much more natural looking and many more people are requesting feed in for any type of style they use.
+All the braids listed so far are feed-in braids style.
+Feed-in braids are much more natural-looking and many more people are requesting feed-in for any type of style they use.
 Watch this detailed tutorial from Braids by China.

 6. Box Braid Bob

 If you love the box braids bob hairstyle and you are looking for something bolder, then this detailed tutorial by Jalecia Hairstyles will give you what you are looking for. pick whichever color you love and follow the same pattern.
 To complete this style all you will need is some pre-stretched braiding hair with two of your favorite colors.

 Watch this detailed tutorial by you-tuber "Life with MP".
 Perfect style for those of you who want to look cute quickly without having to sit in your stylist seat for a long time.
 You can even accomplish this look on your own without having to spend the extra cash.

 Butterfly braids are french braids with a twist.
 This tutorial is by Asya Monique.
 For this style, all you need are some hairpins braiding hair and your favorite hair care product for laying down your hair and edges.